cran/packageRank/README.md

     $status
     [1] "Everything OK."

-The functions uses your local time zone, which depends on R’s ability to compute your local time and time zone (e.g., `Sys.time()` and `Sys.timezone()`).
+The function uses your local time zone, which depends on R’s ability to compute your local time and time zone (e.g., `Sys.time()` and `Sys.timezone()`).
 My understanding is that there may be operating system or platform specific issues that could undermine this.